callahantiff/ignorenet/docs/index.md

 ____

+📢 Preprint can be found here 👉 [https://arxiv.org/abs/2207.14294](https://arxiv.org/abs/2207.14294)

 ```
-Preprint of an article submitted for consideration in Pacific Symposium on Biocomputing © 2022 copyright World Scientific Publishing Company https://psb.stanford.edu/
+A preprint of this article submitted for consideration in Pacific Symposium on Biocomputing © 2022 copyright World Scientific Publishing Company https://psb.stanford.edu/

 ```